Ravenswood Flo: 2018 Oaks champion

 "Flo came right at the perfect time at Swindon.
 She’d recovered from a sprained hock to run well at Henlow and then just improved with each run in the Oaks.
 Her performance in the final was brilliant – a great show of front-running with terrific early speed."

 — Trainer Kevin Hutton, on Ravenswood Flo's 2018 Oaks victory in December 2018.

-After two solo trials and having run in a further two-dog trial at Swindon Stadium, Ravenswood Flo was entered into the 2018 Oaks, also held at Swindon, in December 2018.
+After two solo trials and having run in a further two-dog trial at Swindon, Ravenswood Flo was entered into the 2018 Oaks, also held at Swindon, in December 2018.
 In the first-round heat of the competition on 2 December 2018, she finished in second place to the competition-favourite, Donation, and therefore qualified for the next round.
 In the second-round six days later, she led and made all from race-favourite Cadburys Hero in 29.42 seconds.
 She secured her place in the final by finishing in second place to Chubbys Caviar in the second semi-final on 15 December 2018.
 After qualifying for the final of one of the original classic competitions, Hutton spoke about Flo's "rapid improvement", highlighting her rise from mid-grade level at Towcester to finishing as Bedfordshire Oaks runner-up and then in-turn qualifying for the final of a classic.
 Hutton also stated Flo "had taken well to Swindon", whilst also accepting that she "very much has to lead to win".

 The 2018 Oaks final took place on 22 December 2018, with Ravenswood Flo winning the race in a time of 28.82 seconds.
 She led throughout the race from trap one and crossed the line one-and-a-quarter lengths clear of the staying-on Magical Vera, also managed by the same trainer–owner combination of Hutton and Stephen Harvey.
 Following Flo's victory, her rise from "A6 company at Towcester to winning a classic, the English Oaks at Swindon" was highlighted.
 Due to her Oaks success, she was nominated for Press Association Bitch of the Year for 2018 at the Greyhound Board of Great Britain end-of-year awards ceremony, which was ultimately won by Donation.